Office of Indigenous Student Success

 • Access helpful community resources

-• Connect with key mentors and staff/faculty
+• Connect with other students, peer mentors and staff/faculty

 • Develop your support network